-Anyone who's ever experienced an imbalance can speak to hormones' pervasive role in influencing behavior.
-From determining fertility to shaping the way you experience stress and anxiety, your hormones can make or break your mental and physical health.
-A hormonal imbalance can manifest in "low energy, fatigue, cravings, unexplained weight gain, anxiety, [and] low sex drive," writes Steph Lowe, a practicing nutritionist, for My Body+Soul.
-Fortunately, by sticking to the following dietary guidelines, you can correct a hormonal imbalance naturally:
+Anyone who's experienced a hormonal imbalance can speak to their pervasive role in influencing behavior.
+From determining fertility to shaping the way you experience stress and anxiety, your hormones can have a profound influence on your mental and physical health.

-Lifestyle factors also play a pivotal role in shaping hormonal health—especially stress.
+Lifestyle factors also play a pivotal role in shaping hormonal health—especially how you deal with stress.
 "Elevated stress hormones are the enemy for hormonal control," Lowe says. "[Be sure to] walk, breathe, meditate, and find a yoga class you love.
 And don't forget good quality sleep."

 Next up: These five hormones affect how you age.
 Here's what to eat to balance them.